HTTPArchive/almanac.httparchive.org/src/content/en/2022/third-parties.md

 The median amount of unused third-party JavaScript is approximately 120 KB.
 For 25% of websites that use third-party scripts, it is more than 261 KB.

 Unfortunately, website owners do not always have the possibility to change the way third-party JavaScript is bundled.
-However, if the third-party dependencies are self-hosted they can be optimized during development by adopting [modern script bundling approaches]([https://web.dev/publish-modern-javascript](https://web.dev/publish-modern-javascript)) that could help to reduce the amount of unused code.
+However, if the third-party dependencies are self-hosted they can be optimized during development by adopting <a hreflang="en" href="https://web.dev/publish-modern-javascript">modern script bundling approaches]([https://web.dev/publish-modern-javascript</a>) that could help to reduce the amount of unused code.

 ### Other optimization technologies

 One of the third-party resource management problems is that sometimes it can skip the development team and be added using tag management tools without proper web performance evaluation.
 As a result, third-party scripts can uncontrollably affect the page loading and responsiveness experience.

 Some modern third-party loading and execution solutions have appeared in recent years.
-For example, [Partytown]([https://partytown.builder.io/](https://partytown.builder.io/)) is a library that relocates third-party scripts into the web worker to free up the main thread for first-party code.
+For example, <a hreflang="en" href="https://partytown.builder.io/">Partytown]([https://partytown.builder.io/</a>) is a library that relocates third-party scripts into the web worker to free up the main thread for first-party code.
 Currently, the library is in the early adoption stage and its usage is very low.
 Only 70 websites from the whole dataset are using it in 2022.
-However, this [Next.js framework have started to introduce this solution](https://nextjs.org/docs/basic-features/script#off-loading-scripts-to-a-web-worker-experimental) that could raise Partytown popularity.
+However, this <a hreflang="en" href="https://nextjs.org/docs/basic-features/script#off-loading-scripts-to-a-web-worker-experimental">Next.js framework have started to introduce this solution</a> that could raise Partytown popularity.

 The previous sections showed that the responsibility for third-party negative impact is split between first and third-party developers.
-However, [browsers are also showing interest in optimizing the loading of third-party resources]([https://developer.chrome.com/blog/third-party-scripts/#proposed-approach](https://developer.chrome.com/blog/third-party-scripts/#proposed-approach)).
+However, <a hreflang="en" href="https://developer.chrome.com/blog/third-party-scripts/#proposed-approach">browsers are also showing interest in optimizing the loading of third-party resources]([https://developer.chrome.com/blog/third-party-scripts/#proposed-approach</a>).
 The proposals include better real user monitoring and developer tooling providing more data about the impact of third-parties on their websites.

 {{ figure_markup(
   caption="Percent of third-party requests with Timing-Allow-Origin header header",